Introduction To Competitive Shooting

 Plus, it gives you a way to continue improving your familiarity with guns and your skill level while having lots of fun with great people.

 Some folks compete because they want to win a title or trophy, or because they want to be able to meet certain standards.
 Others compete just to have more time on the range, in environments that are difficult to put together in solo practice.

 The very idea of competing sounds kind of scary to many people, and that’s okay.
 You’re not alone.
-I’ve been racing against timers for more than six years and I still get nervous when I step up to my start position.
+I’ve been racing against timers for more than six years, and I still get nervous when I step up to my starting position.
 However, the rewards of seeing measurable improvement in your shooting make the embarrassing and even scary parts well worth it.

 There are people who will be happy to remind you that “real life” isn’t what you’ll find on the range, and that’s true.
-That doesn’t take away from the value of competing, though, because there are few other ways where most of us can practice and benchmark the skills that are the norm in competition.
+That doesn’t take away from the value of competing, though, because there are few other ways that most of us can practice and benchmark the skills that are the norm in competition.

-The stress is simulated but any competitive shooter will tell you that it is indeed very real and that getting used to match stress has helped them handle other high pressure situations, including ones with guns.
-While shooting competitively might not be “training,” it can be part of a framework for skill improvement no matter what your goals may be.
+The stress is simulated but any competitive shooter will tell you that it is indeed very real and that getting used to match stress has helped them handle other high-pressure situations, including ones with guns.
+While shooting competitively might not be “training,” it can be part of a framework for skill improvement, no matter what your goals may be.

 Over the next few articles, I'm going to introduce many of the shooting sports that are available to you.
 Whether it’s running with guns or hitting small targets at very long distances, there are games for wherever your interests might be and whatever skills you want to build.
 Almost every kind of gun you might own, from a single-action revolver to a fancy over-under shotgun to a bolt-action rifle to a modern “plastic fantastic” pistol–all can be used in a competition at a skill level you already have or can get to with just a little bit of work.

 Let us know in the comment section what type of competition shooting you do, and why.